Last updated on December 21, 2022

 What To Expect At The Coop Board Interview?

 Just like a job interview, a coop board interview requires preparation.
 Your Coop board may ask you to appear with all the occupants for the Premisses, even if they are not a part of the Purchase application.
 If you have a pet, Your board will likely want to see your pet at the interview with you.
-As Covid-19 hit New York, Most of the Coop Board Interviews have been conducted remotely via zoom meetings.
+As Covid-19 hit New York, Most of the Coop Board Interviews have been conducted remotely via Zoom meetings.
 Purchasers shall also know that coop boards are notorious for asking really personal and intimidating questions or require you to explain some of your life decisions.

 Getting Legal Assistance

-Buying a unit in a co-op is quite different from buying other real estates, and you will want to have experienced assistance in order to make educated decisions.
+Buying a unit in a co-op is quite different from buying other real estate, and you will want to have experienced assistance in order to make educated decisions.
 The NYC real estate lawyers at Sishodia PLLC have extensive experience with co-ops and their intricacies and can help you maneuver a co-op transaction that fits your needs and your lifestyle.
-Call us at (833) 616-4646 or schedule a consultation through our online contact form.
+Contact us at (833) 616-4646 or schedule a consultation through our online contact form.